Top blogging tools to make your life easier

 This is fabulously free and a brilliant tool for finding out what keywords people are using to find your blog.
 If you haven’t already connected your Google Analytics to Google Search Console you have to do it.
 This free blogging course by Cerys from Rainy Day Mum/The Blog Surgery will guide you through setting up Google Search Console.

 So those are my go-to blogging tools.
 If I start trialing or using anything else I’ll come back and update this post.
 If you’d like advice on which tools will help you run your business or travel blog more effectively then get in touch.
-I offer PR and digital marketing consultancy to travel and tourism brands, as well as bloggers.
+I offer PR and digital marketing consultancy to travel and tourism brands.